sbirmi/bari-web-ui/src/README.md

 6. Handle disconnects better
 7. player_info bottom align not working
 8. pause round on completion
-9. Notify of last move + bad moves
+9. Notify of bad moves
+10. blink to show whose turn it is